87vinay/RBAC-Project/README.md

 This project is an **RBAC (Role-Based Access Control)** Dashboard that manages users, roles, and permissions efficiently.
 It is built with **ReactJS**, **Firebase**, and **CSS**, providing secure authentication and authorization.
 ---
 ## Features
-- **Authentication**: Login and Register functionality with Firebase.
+- **Authentication**: Login and Register functionality with Firebase, including form validation for secure input handling.
+- **Form Validation**:
+  - **Login Form**:
+    - Checks for valid email format.
+    - Ensures the password field is not empty.
+    - Displays error messages for invalid credentials.
+  - **Registration Form**:
+    - Validates email format.
+    - Ensures the password meets strength requirements (e.g., minimum length).
+    - Displays success or error messages after form submission.
 - **Dashboard**:
   - Manage **Users**:
     - Add, update, delete users.